bendmorris/beaver/TUTORIAL.md

 `<whiskers>` is now an object of type `<http://www.example.org/cat>`.

-Consecutive statements referring to the same subject can use a semicolon, e.g.:
+Consecutive statements referring to the same subject can use a semicolon;
+statements with the same subject and verb, but different objects, can use commas.
+For example:

     <whiskers> a example:cat ;
               <age> 4 ;
-              <sex> "female" .
+              <sex> "female" ;
+              <nickname> "Fluffy", "Kitty" .

 All of these statements relate to the subject, `<whiskers>`.
-Whiskers is a cat, is 4 years old, and is female.
+Whiskers is a cat, is 4 years old, is female, and has two nicknames, "Fluffy" and "Kitty".

 Blocks of statements are delineated by curly brackets: